mlflow/mlflow/docs/source/llms/deployments/index.rst

 Step 2: Set the OpenAI API Key(s) for each provider
 ---------------------------------------------------
-The deployments server needs to communicate with the OpenAI API.
+The gateway server needs to communicate with the OpenAI API.
 To do this, it requires an API key.
 You can create an API key from the OpenAI dashboard.

 For this example, we're only connecting with OpenAI.
 If there are additional providers within the